 The show progresses with Reese and Finch decoding and solving cases based on these Social Security Numbers.
-What I loved about the series was Reese’s Batman-like approach towards handling criminals, sharp dialogues, stupendous action sequences, and a watertight script – everything that oozes of ingenuity.
+What I loved about the series was Reese’s Batman-like approach towards handling criminals, sharp dialogues, stupendous action sequences, and a watertight script.
 A TV series that we wish could’ve run a little longer.

 Read More: Shows Like ‘Twin Peaks’

 With Harvey Specter and his resourcefulness towards solving cases, ‘Suits’ is more of a phenomenon than being just a TV show.
 ‘Suits’ begins with Mike, a law student who accidentally gets involved with drug dealing.
 In fear that he might get caught, he starts interning with Harvey Specter, a top-notch closer in NYC.
 As the show progresses, Harvey and Mike, along with a volley of other characters, find themselves entangled with multiple lawsuits and accusations.
 Overall, the series must be watched for its boggling, crude dialogues, the chemistry between its characters (especially Mike and Harvey), and the pace of the show.
 ‘Suits’ has the charisma of the likes of ‘Breaking Bad’ and carries the wit and conceptualization of ‘White Collar,’ and at the same time, is entirely different from these two altogether.